-UPDATE: Your ePortfolio must be submitted as a Google DOC.
-This ePortfolio will be Due in Psy 672 Internship B/Week 6.
-During Psy 672 you will be directed to upload your completed ePortfolio must be shared with your instructor, Internship Director, and Clinical Director.
-All evidence must be embedded in the DOC.
-The e-portfolio should NOT have any hyperlinks.
+UPDATE: Your ePortfolio must be submitted in Google Slides.
+This ePortfolio will be due in Psy 672 Internship B/Week 6, all links must be shared.
+During Psy 672 you will to upload your completed work.
+This portfolio must be shared with your instructor, Internship Director, and Clinical Director in your Internship Folder.

 Since this ePortfolio is a showcase of you and all of your accomplishments, personalization is highly recommended and valued.

-8. One complete folder with all paperwork for Internship A will be due at the end of the term.
+8. One complete folder with all paperwork for Internship B will be due at the end of the term.
 Each student will be evaluated by their Site Supervisor(s), (Appendix K), on their professional and personal competence at their school site(s).
 The purpose of the Supervisor's Evaluation of School Counseling Student is to ensure that students are developing an acceptable standard of performance within the school counseling field as primarily determined by the Site Supervisor(s).
 Successfully passing all active sites is required to obtain credit for this course assessment.
 Failure to successfully pass a Site Supervisor's Evaluation of School Counseling Student (as determined by not being recommended to advance in the School Counseling program by the student's Site Supervisor) will result in a letter grade of "C" for the course.
 Please note that if you are at two sites, it is required that you obtain a passing grade from both Site Supervisors